ShababKhan/Reinforcement-MD/README.md

 *   **PyTorch (`torch`):** For building, training, and optimizing the neural network models.
 *   **NumPy (`numpy`):** For efficient manipulation of high-dimensional numerical data, synthetic data generation, and array operations.
-*   **Matplotlib (`matplotlib`):** Required for visualizations of loss curves, the 3D free-energy map, and the trained latent space (Sprint 2).
+*   **Matplotlib (`matplotlib`):** Required for visualizations of loss curves, the 3D free-energy map, and the trained latent space.

 ## Tests

-This section will document the verification process:

-1.  **Unit Tests:** Verification of data integrity, loss function correctness, and module functionality.
-2.  **Integration Tests:** Verification of the full training pipeline using synthetic data.
-3.  **Scientific Validation:** Confirmation that the trained latent space visually correlates with the synthetic Free Energy map (as measured by the coloring utility).

-Initial unit tests for data preprocessing (`tests/test_data_utils.py`) have confirmed:
-*   Data dimensions meet the expected `(N_frames, 9696)` for coordinates.
-*   The `superpose_and_flatten` utility correctly eliminates global translational degrees of freedom by centering the input structures before training.
+The project includes unit and integration tests to guarantee code integrity and scientific accuracy.

+1.  **Data Integrity Tests:** Confirmed the correct dimensions and removal of translational invariance during preprocessing.
+2.  **Model and Loss Tests:** Confirmed correct dimensionality of the autoencoder and proper arithmetic functionality of the Dual-Loss implementation.
+3.  **Integration Tests (QA Checkpoint 3):** Verified training convergence and successful demonstration of the LS-FE correlation via visualization.